Billionaire Profile

 Early Life

-Frank Joseph Fertitta III was born on February 24, 1962, in Las Vegas, Nevada, to Frank Fertitta Jr. and Victoria (née Broussard) Fertitta.
-He attended Bishop Gorman High School and later graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree in Business Administration.
+Frank Joseph Fertitta III was born on February 24, 1962, in Las Vegas, Nevada.
+His father, Frank Fertitta Jr., established a legacy in the gaming industry, which would greatly influence Frank III's career.
+He graduated from the University of Southern California in 1984 with a Bachelor of Arts/Science degree from the Marshall School of Business.

 Rise to Success